funcmike/rabbitmq-nio/README.md

 * https://gitlab.com/swift-server-community/RediStack

 ## State of the project

-**!!!
-WARNING !!!** <br>
-This project is in alpha stage and still under development - API can change in the near future before 1.0 release. <br>
+This project is in beta stage - API still can change before the first stable release.<br>
-Please do extensive tests of Your use case before using it on production! <br>
-Nevertheless, current client operations are tested and appears to be stable so do not be afraid to use it. <br>
-Please report bugs or missing features. <br>
-**!!!
-WARNING !!!**
+It's been used in production for more than a year now.<br>

-AMQPProtocol library currently should cover all of AMQP 0.9.1 specification.
+AMQPProtocol library covers all of AMQP 0.9.1 specification.

-AMQPClient library's architecture using NIO Channels is already done and all of AMQP operations (without WebSockets) should be supported.
+AMQPClient library's architecture using NIO Channels is already done, and all of the common AMQP operations are working (without WebSockets support).<br>
-Current work is focused on testing, finding bugs, API stabilization and code refactoring / polishing (based on Swift Server Side Community feedback).
+The main goal of the project is now to release the first stable version.
+To do this project needs:
+* API stabilization.
+* Closing the issues (most of them are quality improvements to the project),
+* Refactoring swift-nio code with the newest async stuff.
+* Writing proper documentation.
+* Polishing based on Swift Server Side Community feedback (please use it and report bugs and suggestions!).

 ## Basic usage
 Create a connection and connect to the AMQP broker using connection string.
 ```swift
 let eventLoopGroup = MultiThreadedEventLoopGroup(numberOfThreads: 1)